World of Warcraft: Warlords of Draenor: Development

 For this expansion the development team changed the file format used by the game, moving from the MPQ file format used previously to a new file format called CASC.
 The game also contains updated character models with improved textures and a higher polygon count for all races released prior to Cataclysm; the developers have said they want to "keep the soul of the original characters" while upgrading them to the quality of the Pandaren race released in the previous expansion, and the Worgen and Goblin races released in Cataclysm.
 Game performance has been taken into account with this expansion, with the developers saying that there will be no big drop in performance as a result of the models and that there will be no reduction in the amount of visuals on screen during large fights.

 Warlords of Draenor was playable at PAX East and entered alpha testing in April 2014.
 Blizzard invited players to enter the beta in June 2014.
 Players who purchased the game received a free level 90 boost for one character.
 Subsequent boosts may be purchased for $60 each.
 Blizzard said they made the price high because they did not want to devalue the experience of leveling a character.

 With this expansion, Blizzard once again expressed a desire to begin creating expansions at a more frequent rate, as often as once per year.

 Launch issues

 During the launch, players attempting to log in experienced long queue times and issues with latency.
 Blizzard noted that they had experienced DDoS attacks during the launch day as well as unexpected issues from the high concentrations of players in various locations.
 Players received five days of subscription time as compensation for the issues.

 Reception

 Warlords of Draenor was met with generally favorable reviews at its release, shown by its rating of 87 on Metacritic.

+During the 18th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Warlords of Draenor for "Role-Playing/Massively Multiplayer Game of the Year".